musictreble/TicTacToe/README.md

   - Check for inproper values and make player reinput if there is an error.
 DONE
   - Continually check the board to see if someone has won yet.
 IN PROGRESS
   - End the game once someone has won and tell the player(s) who won.
-IN PROGRESS
+IN PROGRESS Currently in development but may be rewritten completly!

   - Develop an AI that will play a human player.
   - Give the AI 3 modes - easy, medium and HARD.